-The fair value of the Profits Interests are estimated based on a valuation model using Monte Carlo simulations, for the \$2, \$14, and \$16 per share performance vesting conditions, with the following assumptions:
+The fair value of the Profits Interests are estimated based on a valuation model using Monte Carlo simulations, for the \$12, \$14, and \$16 per share performance vesting conditions, with the following assumptions:

 Cost of equity (1) 8.5 %

 Risk-free interest rate (2) 0.1 %

 Expected volatility (3) 30.0 %

 Expected term (in years) (4) 5

 Average fair value of all profits interests \$ 6.90

-Next Constructional and a second of Commencial contribution

-Cost of equity based on a group of comparable entities The risk-free rate is based on an average of U.S. Treasury yields in effect at the time of grant corresponding with the expected term.
-Expected volatility is based on historical volatilities from a group of comparable entities for a time period similar to

-(4) Expected term is based on probability and expected timing of market events.
+- (1) Cost of equity based on a group of comparable entities - (2) The risk-free rate is based on an average of U.S. Treasury yields in effect at the time of grant corresponding with the expected term. - (3) Expected volatility is based on historical volatilities from a group of comparable entities for a time period similar to that of the expected term and the expected term. - (4) Expected term is based on probability and expected timing of market events.